jj5/kickass-crypto/README.md

 ## On being old fashioned

-Yes, I have heard of namespaces and PSR-4 autoloading, and no, I don't like them.
-If I wanted to program in Java, I would program in Java.
-This library does things the old fashioned way.
-I don't need a framework to include a couple of files.
-If I only need a function, I don't want to have to invent a class to put it in.
+I have heard of PHPUnit.
+I don't use it because I don't feel I need it or that it adds much value.

-Yes I have heard of PHPUnit.
-No, I don't need it.
 Tests are a shell script, if that's missing they're a PHP script.
 If I need to make assertions I call assert().
 Easy.

 ## Supported use cases